jabirali/bodge/paper.md

 # Summary

-[Bodge](https://github.com/jabirali/bodge) is Python package for constructing *large-scale real-space tight-binding models* for calculations in condensed matter physics.
+[Bodge](https://github.com/jabirali/bodge) is a Python package for constructing *large-scale real-space tight-binding models* for calculations in condensed matter physics.
 "Large-scale" means that it should remain performant even for lattices with millions of atoms, and "real-space" means that the model is formulated in terms of individual lattice sites and not in e.g. momentum space.

 Although general tight-binding models can be constructed with this package, the main focus is on the Bogoliubov-DeGennes ("BoDGe") Hamiltonian used to model superconductivity in the clean limit [@zhu_bdg_2016; @degennes_bdg_1966].
 The package is designed to be easy to use, flexible, and extensible – and very few lines of code are required to model heterostructures containing e.g. conventional and unconventional superconductors, ferromagnets and antiferromagnets, altermagnetism and spin-orbit coupling, etc.